Metropolia-Garage-Club/Tutorials/vscode_docker_tutorial/get_started_with_docker.md

 ##### Linux:

-Install [Docker Engine](https://docs.docker.com/engine/install/) on the device.
-No need for Desktop or Compose.
+Install [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose plugin](https://docs.docker.com/compose/install/linux/) on the remote target device.
 As said before, you simply want to run containers without VM overhead.
 You don't need to build them on the target.

 ##### Nvidia Jetson:

 You don't need to install Docker Engine.
 It comes pre-installed with the Jetpack SDK.
+Check that you have Docker Compose, though.

 Then, follow [Linux post-installation instructions](https://docs.docker.com/engine/install/linux-postinstall/).
 While the Docker group is "unsecure", SSH becomes significantly harder if you can't run